mrlunchbox777/advent-of-code-2025/days/day2/README.md

 The tests validate:
 - Range parsing logic
-- Repeated sequence detection algorithm
+- Repeated sequence detection algorithm for both modes
-- Expected results for example data (sum = 1227775554)
+- Expected results for example data (exact mode sum = 1227775554)

 ## Implementation

 - **`Range` struct**: Represents a number range with lower and upper bounds
 - **`ParseRange`**: Parses string format "lower-upper" into a Range
-- **`FindRepeatedSequenceNumbers`**: Finds all repeated sequence numbers in the range
+- **`FindRepeatedSequenceNumbers(mode)`**: Finds all repeated sequence numbers in the range based on mode
-- **`isRepeatedSequence`**: Checks if a number is comprised of a repeated pattern
+- **`isRepeatedSequence(n, mode)`**: Checks if a number is comprised of a repeated pattern
+  - `exact` mode: Checks if the number can be split in half with both halves identical
+  - `any` mode: Tries all pattern lengths (1 to length/2) to find any repeating pattern with 2+ repetitions

 ## Thoughts On AI Solutions